seinauskaite/Responsive_Web_Design__Product_Page/README.md

 Responsive Web Design Project at https://www.freecodecamp.org/

-"Responsive Web Design" course was about - how to make webpages that respond to different screen sizes by building a photo gallery with Flexbox and a layout with CSS Grid.
+In "Responsive Web Design" course I have gained skills on making webpages that respond to different screen sizes by building a photo gallery with Flexbox and a layout with CSS Grid.